 The French renewables sector will also benefit from the launch of a €100b (US\$117b) economic stimulus package by the Government in September.
 Almost a third of the funds have been earmarked for green projects.
-The recovery plan will finance efforts to decarbonize industry and develop green technologies, including €7b (US\$8.2b), invested over 10 years, to develop France's green-hydrogen industry.
+The recovery plan will finance efforts to decarbonize industry and develop green technologies, including €7b (US\$8.2b), invested over 10 years, to develop the country's green-hydrogen industry.

-Citing the central role of green hydrogen in the recovery plan of France, French energy multinational Engie and aerospace company Ariane Group announced plans in October to work on a joint hydrogen initiative.
-The project will look at liquefaction solutions for the heavyduty and long-distance transportation sector.
+Citing the central role of green hydrogen in the recovery plan of France, among other countries, French energy multinational Engie and aerospace company Ariane Group announced plans in October to work on a joint hydrogen initiative.
+The project will look at liquefaction solutions for the heavy-duty and long-distance transportation sector.